rodrigovivi/linux/drm-intel.rst

 Try to reach rough consensus before spending months writing code you might need to throw away or at least entirely rewrite again.
-Also make sure that all discussions happen in public forums, and make sure there's a searchable permanent record of any discussions for later references.
+Also make sure that all discussions happen in public forums, and make sure there's a searchable permanent record of any discussions for later reference.
 This means that for most things internal meetings are not the most suitable venue.

 Pre-Merge Testing